 *The maximum funding amounts may be increased for placements for which there is reasonable assurance that the student's work will culminate with a journal publication.
 These requests must include an additional letter of recommendation from the student's Principal Investigator which addresses the likelihood of publication.

-Students who receive Dimensions funding are required to provide Julie Barnes with a summary report (including photos taken at the site) reflecting upon the internship/independent project.
+Students who receive Dimensions funding are required to provide the Associate Director of Dimensions with a summary report (including photos taken at the site) reflecting upon the internship/independent project.
 One half of the funds will be disbursed prior to beginning the project.
 The other half will be disbursed upon receipt of an acceptable summary report.

 To apply for internship or independent study funding support, please submit the following:

-1. The attached application.
+1. Application.
 Please note that the budget section must include justification for your expense estimates e.g. airfare estimates from a travel website and/or airline website.

 2. A one page recommendation from your faculty sponsor addressing your preparedness for the internship/independent study, how this experience will benefit your education, and any specific personality traits that you possess that will contribute to a successful experience.